PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 There are already some benchmarking studies about different classification algorithms out there.
 The probably most well known and most extensive one is the
-[Do we Need Hundreds of Classifers to Solve Real World Classication Problems?](http://www.jmlr.org/papers/volume15/delgado14a/source/delgado14a.pdf)
+[Do we Need Hundreds of Classifers to Solve Real World Classication Problems?](http://www.jmlr.org/papers/volume15/delgado14a/source/delgado14a.pdf) paper.
-Paper.
 They use different software and also different tuning processes to compare 121 learners on more than 121 datasets, mainly from the [UCI](https://archive.ics.uci.edu/ml/datasets.html) site.
 They exclude different datasets, because their dimension (number of observations or number of features) are too high, they are not in a proper format or because of other reasons.
 There are also summarized some criticism about the representability of the datasets and the generability of benchmarking results.